ethan-wst/EfficientDet-D0-Trainer/README.md

 		python model_main_tf2.py --model_dir=models/my_ssd_effdet_d0 --pipeline_config_path=models/my_ssd_effdet_d0/pipeline.config

+- Warnings will appear, and after some time an information print out as the one below should appear (this may take a handful of minutes to appear)

+		INFO:tensorflow:Step 100 per-step time 1.153s loss=0.761
+		I0716 05:26:55.879558  1364 model_lib_v2.py:632] Step 100 per-step time 1.153s loss=0.761
+		...

 ### Monitor Training

 This is only if you would like to use TensorBoard to moniter training progress (not required)